Japanese Knot Bag with Carolyn Forster

 They are a great way to use lovely fabrics to wrap that special gift, and can be re-used as sewing project bags, or passed on with another gift inside.

-This Knot bag is a variation on the one featured in Carolyn’s book “Big Stitch Quilting” due out in May 2021.
+This Knot bag is a variation on the one featured in Carolyn’s book “Big Stitch Quilting”

 Also within the book you will see the combination of these fabrics used to make Japanese Wrapping cloths commonly used in the Japanese art of gift wrapping, Furoshiki.